C.K.I. - What is it?

 Gertrud during one of her trips to Africa (on the left) and Cephas Bansah, king of Hohoe, Ghana (on the right)

 In the late 20th century, she begins her strong cooperation with Miranda Rognoni, enamel artist who shared the same organizational and human qualities.
 A cooperation that led to the foundation of C.K.I., whose prestigious see was set in Villa Vertua (Nova Milanese, MB), the see of the 'Permanent Museum of Fire Arts'.
 In 1999, Villa Vertua housed C.K.I.'s first international exhibition, followed by the important exposition of 2005 The successful International C.K.I.
 Exposition of 2011 was also housed in Nova Milanese.
-Another important meeting point is the laboratory of Italian President Attilio Compagnoni in Chignolo d'Isola (Bergamo, Italy), where the association organizes many seminaries led by renown artists/teachers.
+Another important meeting point is the laboratory of Italian President Attilio Compagnoni in Chignolo d'Isola (Bergamo, Italy), where the association organizes many seminaries led by renowned artists/teachers.

 Miranda Rognoni (on the left) and Gertrud Rittmann-Fischer (on the right)